 A congregant suggested this particular idea to me as we talked about “puzzle theology” together.
 Puzzles as a team sport—love it!

-Starting in the fall, the Volunteer Program Team will begin its work of envisioning and planning for a way in which more people can more easily find ways of bringing their gifts of leadership and service to the table.
-When each of us is able to find a way of serving from our strengths, our personal experience of UUCA is deepened incredibly, and we get so much back for ourselves.
+Starting in the fall, the Volunteer Program Team will begin its work of envisioning and planning for how people can more easily find ways of bringing their gifts of leadership and service to the table.
+When each of us is able to serve out of our strengths, our personal experience of UUCA is deepened incredibly, and we get so much back for ourselves.
 Collectively, UUCA becomes an even more stronger force for peace and justice in Atlanta.
-We want this!

 But now let’s turn to how puzzle theology can illuminate some aspects of the individual journey….